Knowing Otitis Externa (Swimmer’s Ear) better

 First, the ear canal is examined and is cleared of any pus or drainage.
 Ear drops that contain an antibiotic are prescribed.
 Sometimes the ear canal is too narrowed or blocked to deliver ear drops by simply placing drops in the ear.
 When this happens, thin gauze is placed inside the ear, which helps the ear drops pass through the blockage and reach the infection.
 Ear drops are typically used for seven to 14 days.
 Oral antibiotics are rarely used for Otitis Externa.

-An over-the-counter pain medicine, such as ibuprofen can be taken to relieve pain and swelling.
+, such as ibuprofen can be taken to relieve pain and swelling.
 Corticosteroids may be prescribed to reduce itching and inflammation.
 Sometimes oral antibiotics are prescribed if the infection has spread beyond the ear canal.

 What can possibly be done to prevent Otitis Externa?